METALS-Zinc gains as deficit pushes inventories to new lows

 FUNDAMENTALS: The global zinc market saw a 106,000-tonne shortfall over January-July, down from 170,000 tonnes in the same period last year, the International Lead and Zinc Study Group (ILZSG) said this month.

-COPPER: Benchmark copper slipped 0.2% to $5,808.50 a tonne as concern that protests in top producer Chile will disrupt supply was offset by expectations that weakening global growth will restrain demand.
+COPPER: Benchmark copper did not trade in official rings but was bid down 0.3% at $5,800 a tonne as concern that protests in top producer Chile will disrupt supply was offset by expectations that weakening global growth will restrain demand.

 CHILE DISRUPTION: Antofagasta warned that unrest could lower its output by about 5,000 tonnes, equivalent to less than 3% of third-quarter production.